kovetskiy/go-embed/README.md

-For development mode you can use this as a template file for running your server and loading the assets directly from the filesystem and in release this file would be rewritten by the go-embed tool to contain the actual file data.
+For development mode you can use this as a template file for running your server and loading the assets directly from the filesystem and in release this file would be rewritten by the go-embed tool to contain the actual file data and after you run your build command you might need  to checkout this file again.
 This file can be safely committed to your git repository.
 ```go
 package assets